Mutoxicated/HYPER/devlog.md

 ## Day 323

 Surface Effect works with bullets now.
 The gun now will have an exhaustion meter and will cooldown when it overheats, temporarily disallowing you from firing.
 Will add a gun equipment that will make the cooldown smaller.

+## Day 324 & 325

+Made platforms have a small chance of rotating randomly, tweaked the gun settings, fixed a bug.
+TOMORROW I ADD CONTENT.